ryutaAri/ryutaAri.github.io/README.md

     + See available timezone strings [here](https://momentjs.com/timezone/).*
 - Sending a pull request

 Or by simply sending a person in change of maintaining the [webpage][2] an email.
+For the email communication, please include all necessary information.

 ## License